 As seen in the above-referenced CalculatedRisk post:

-The Fed estimated that the value of household real estate increased to $23.1 trillion in Q4.
-The value of household real estate is now above the bubble peak in early 2006 – but not adjusted for inflation, and also including new construction.
+The Fed estimated that the value of household real estate increased to $25.9 trillion in Q4.
+The value of household real estate is now above the bubble peak in early 2006 – but not adjusted for inflation, and this also includes new construction.

 As I have written in previous posts concerning this Household Net Worth (as a percent of GDP) topic:

 As one can see, the first outsized peak was in 2000, and attained after the stock market bull market / stock market bubbles and economic strength.
 The second outsized peak was in 2007, right near the peak of the housing bubble as well as near the stock market peak.